npm/policies/privacy.md

 You can opt out of Google Analytics entirely with the [Google Analytics opt-out browser addon](https://support.google.com/analytics/answer/181881?hl=en&ref_topic=2919631).

+The npm website uses HubSpot to track marketing leads that come in through our website.
+Full details of the information tracked by HubSpot can be found at the [HubSpot privacy policy](http://www.hubspot.com/legal/privacy-policy).
+We only contact users for marketing purposes when they have explicitly expressed interest in a product or service, for example by filling out a form expressing interest in a beta program.
+We never share contact information with third parties, or sell contact information to third parties.

 ## Collection of Personally Identifying Information